kindadim/task-assigner/README.md

 # task-assigner
-A script that shuffles and assigns a given number of tasks to people fairly, and weighted to prevent people being assigned repeatedly.
+A script that shuffles and assigns tasks to people fairly, and weighted for even distribution.